-It’s going to be different for a while, but the numbers don’t lie—consumers are eager to return to salons, spas, and wellness businesses.
-Make sure you prioritise making customers feel your space is safe.
+It’s going to be different for a while, but the numbers don’t lie—consumers are returning to salons, spas, and wellness businesses.
+Make sure you prioritize making customers feel your space is safe.
 Prepare your entire team to answer their questions and let your clients know what the new protocols are.
 It’ll make the decision to return all the easier for them.
-The salons, spas, and wellness businesses that will thrive in the new normal will create low-touch journeys for clients on-site and maximise profit with virtual consultations and at-home experiences.
+The salons, spas, and wellness businesses that will thrive in the new normal will create low-touch journeys for clients on-site and maximize profit with virtual consultations and at-home experiences.

 **Mindbody.
 “COVID-19 App User Survey.”
 May 2020.